Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-azure/microsoft-azure-quiz.md

 - [ ] Configure release variables.
 - [x] Configure a variable group.

 #### Q34.
 You have configured the Kineteco Web App to run on Azure Kubernetes Service (AKS).
 Application resources need to scale to meet spikes in traffic.
 What should you do?
-The solution should minimize manual effort and cost
+The solution should minimize manual effort and cost.
 - [ ] Configure the horizontal pod autoscaler (HPA).
 - [ ] Manually scale pod when necessary.
 - [ ] Configure burst to Azure Container Instances.